department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2023-04-usability-testing-round-1/conversation-guide.md

 - What would be the best way to do that?

 _[if the participant says they would print each individual record, ask:]_
-- is there a way you could print the whole list as one document?
+- Is there a way you could print the whole list as one document?

 **Things to watch for:**